rage/cyber-security-base-19/data/module-2/part-3/security.md

 ```

 During the writing of this exercise the `safety-db` package was quite broken,
-so instead of installing `safety-db`, you should download the json file `insecure_full.json` directly
+so instead of installing `safety-db`, you should download the JSON file `insecure_full.json` directly
 from [here](https://github.com/pyupio/safety-db/tree/master/data).

 </programming-exercise>